vastbinderj/dotfiles/README.md

-This is my personal collection of dotvim files.
-Be sure to read through the .vimrc file for key mappings which suite me best. lsls I do use macvim on my personal hardware, but these work well with vim 7.2 and 7.3 on Cent OS and Ubuntu.
+This is my personal collection of dotvim files for Rails/Python dev.
+I use Supertab for code completion.
+Be sure to read through the .vimrc file for key mappings which suite me best.
+I do use macvim on my personal hardware, but these work well with vim 7.2 and 7.3 on Cent OS and Ubuntu.